-Taxpayers are paying too much for MP Pensions
+Taxpayers are paying too much for MP pensions

 Recently I was on Alberta Primetime talking about a recent report issued by the Canadian Taxpayers Federation that shocked me.